AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/workspace-templates.md

 A workspace is a collection of operational record types and taxonomies used by a team and represents the team's work lifecycle.

-Maestro comes with a set of templates to get you started with basic record types, taxonomies, and fields.
+Maestro comes with a set of templates to get you started with basic record types, taxonomies, and fields when you are building your workspace.
+For information about creating workspaces, see [Create workspaces](../architecture-and-fields/create-workspaces.md).

 This article describes the workspace templates available in Maestro.